EDCD/EDDI/SpeechResponder/Variables.md

     - `rank` the numeric rank of the rating, for example 0
     - `name` the name of the rating, for example 'Harmless'
-    - `feminineName` the feminine name of the rating, for example 'Baroness' if it differs, otherwise the same as `name`
+    - `femininename` the feminine name of the rating, for example 'Baroness' if it differs, otherwise the same as `name`

 ## Module